If you’re a Certified Public Accountant (CPA) in California, you SHOULD form a Professional Accountancy Corporation taxed as an S-Corporation.

 A Professional Accountancy Corporation is a professional corporation which is registered with the California Board of Accountancy (CBA), to provide accounting services.

-An accountancy corporation wishing to practice accountancy in California is required to be approved for licensure by the California Board of Accountancy (CBA) before practicing or holding out to the public as an accountancy corporation.
+An accountancy corporation wishing to practice accountancy in California is required to be approved for license by the California Board of Accountancy (CBA) before practicing or holding out to the public as an accountancy corporation.

-An accountancy corporation must renew its license every 2 years to retain practice rights.
+An accountancy professional corporation must renew its license every 2 years to retain practice rights.
 The expiration date is based on the month and year the application was originally approved.
 The CBA mails renewal forms with instructions approximately two months before the firm’s license expiration date.